Owee-Angare/Research/README.md

 ## Research
-### Main fields of interest: Bio-inspired Robotics and appications of Machine Learning, Deep Learning and Image Processing in Robotics
+### Main fields of interest: Bio-inspired Robotics and applications of Machine Learning, Deep Learning and Image Processing in Robotics
 *** *** ***

 ## Publication